robotical/OpenWRT-HubPlusConfig/README.md

 Default (factory) UCI Wireless Conf.

-You can factory reset the hub by holding the reset button down (looks like a circular arrow) for 15 seconds, until it starts flashing quickly, then releasing.
+You can factory reset the hub by holding the reset button down (looks like a circular arrow) for 15 seconds, until it starts flashing really quickly, then releasing.

 ```
 wireless.radio0=wifi-device